AnnetteJing/AnnetteJing.github.io/_posts/2019-07-10-Cartan–Dieudonne.md

 * * *

-This is a proof by induction, and the core idea is to prove that the inductive step holds for the following three cases (which are mutually exclusive and collectively exhaustive):
+This is a proof by induction, and the core idea is to prove that the inductive step holds for the following three cases (which are collectively exhaustive since Case 3 is the complement of Case 1 $$\cup$$ Case 2):
 - **Case 1:**  $$\exists$$ anisotropic $$x \in V \setminus \{0_V\}$$ such that $$\sigma(x) - x = 0_V$$
 - **Case 2:**  $$\exists$$ anisotropic $$x \in V \setminus \{0_V\}$$ such that $$\sigma(x) - x$$ is anisotropic
 - **Case 3:**  $$\forall$$ anisotropic $$x \in V \setminus \{0_V\}$$, $$\sigma(x) - x \neq 0_V$$ and is isotropic